← back to manual

 • /plugin show <name> lists the agent dirs the plugin contributes.

-Process model In-process, one agent at a time Multiple thclaws --team-agent processes, tmux-orchestrated
+Process model In-process, blocks parent’s turn In-process tokio task, concurrent with parent Multiple thclaws --team-agent processes, tmux-orchestrated

-Parallelism Serial (recursion depth, not concurrency) Truly concurrent
+Parallelism Serial (recursion depth, not concurrency) Concurrent with main, but each side-channel sequential Truly concurrent

-Isolation Shared sandbox Optional git worktree per teammate
+Isolation Shared sandbox Shared sandbox Optional git worktree per teammate

-Messaging None — child returns a string Filesystem mailbox + task queue
+Messaging None — child returns a string None — final result delivered as event Filesystem mailbox + task queue

-Overhead Negligible High — spins up 1+ extra processes
+Overhead Negligible Negligible High — spins up 1+ extra processes